lf-/necktangler/README.md

   the parent commit at the tip of the branch and then continuing from that point. we mean its idempotent so who cares, but it might get slow for very long histories.
-* acquire a data source. although this was developed against https://channels.nix.gsc.io for lack of motivation to solve this problem, that Web site does not have any data for the past year.

-  solution: some hydra db query.
+* acquire a data source.

+  we have a query for the production hydra database, and some stale test data committed to the repo, but it needs to get shoved in a cron job.

+  the query as it stands was run like so:
+  `psql $SOME_CONNECTION_DETAILS -v job=tested -v project=nixos -v jobset=trunk-combined --csv -f hydra-query.sql > data.csv`
-* make her faster (read: instant rather than a few seconds). probably could use the commit-graph, as we *bet* that we are hitting absolutely pathological git database design cases. there is gitoxide support for the commit-graph, we just didn't bother using it.
+* make her faster (read: instant rather than a few seconds). probably could use the commit-graph, as we *bet* that we are hitting absolutely pathological git database design cases. there is gitoxide support for the commit-graph, we just didn't bother using it. but tbh we don't care.